-The LA Lakers traded Anthony Davis in a blockbuster trade to acquire Luka Doncic.
-Along with AD, the Mavs will also receive Max Christie and a 2029 LAL first-round pick.
-Despite the sudden nature of the trade, AD seems to be all in for the Mavs as he has waived his trade kicker.
-A lot of fans might be wondering now what a trade kicker is and how it works.
-Let’s try to understand.
+The LA Lakers have traded Anthony Davis in a blockbuster move to acquire Luka Doncic.
+Along with AD, the Dallas Mavericks also get Max Christie and a 2029 first-round pick.
+Despite the sudden nature of the trade, AD seems to be happy with it, given that he waived his ‘trade kicker,’ too.
+But what exactly is a trade kicker?
+And what is its significance in this deal?

 Advertisement

-A trade kicker is a clause, often included in players’ contracts to discourage teams from trading them.
-The trade kicker clause can be a maximum of 15% of the player’s annual salary.
-In a situation where a player is traded, despite having the clause in the contract, it allows the player to earn 15% more of his salary.
+A trade kicker is a clause, often included in players’ contracts, to discourage teams from trading them.
+The trade kicker clause typically carries a maximum of 15% of the player’s annual salary.
+In a situation where a trade happens even though the clause is present in the contract, it allows the player to earn 15% above his salary amount.

-Davis had the clause in his contract but has decided to waive it in order to facilitate the trade.
+Davis had the clause in his contract with the Lakers but decided to waive it to facilitate the trade.
 By doing so, he has helped the Mavericks retain $628K under luxury tax.
-As per Bobby Marks, the Dallas franchise was $5.1 million over the luxury bracket prior to the trade.
+As per Bobby Marks, the Dallas franchise was $5.1 million over the luxury bracket before the trade.

 With Anthony Davis waiving his trade bonus, Dallas is now $628K under the luxury tax.